- Don’t live and die by your friends; they come and go.

 Like the sound of Odin, Loki and Thor and want to know more?
 This is the place to go.
 A fantastic modern telling of the myths, along with an introductory essay on the Norse society and beliefs and capped by an appendix and index.
 I’ve never wanted or needed another resource on Norse myths, which I think says it all.

-Every one of these books were instrumental in writing The Fey Man which, by the way, you can download for free today!
+Every one of these books were instrumental in writing my debut novel, The Fey Man.
+Why not pick up your copy today?

 Facebook Page owners are getting uptight because Facebook want to charge them to reach more of their fans.
 Kristen Lamb has written a good blog about it, which you should read if you haven’t already.
 In essence a lot of Page owners are missing the point.
 Too many of them view social media as a broadcast channel instead of an engagement avenue.